 Ben is a SeBPRA trustee and helps behind the scenes as well as running the online shop and fundraising

 I first became aware of SeBPRA in November 2017 when we adopted our first rescue dog, Remy, a blind Gordon Setter.
 At this point I wasn’t even aware there were Setters in Spain, until I received a text one lunchtime, and straight away we decided we should adopt her as we felt we had a great setup for her.
-Later that night we were on the phone to Pepe and the rest is history.
-Remy slotted straight into our pack with Mack (Irish Setter) and Alf (English Setter).
+Later that night we were on the phone and the rest is history.
+Remy slotted straight into our family with Mack (Irish Setter) and Alf (English Setter).
 She is an inspiring little creature as despite everything she has been through she has a real lust for life.

 Fast forward to April 2018 when I started becoming more involved in the group.
 I started with one thing in mind, to help rehome as many dogs as possible.
 I am generally not involved directly in adoptions, I mainly organise the fundraising, accounts, t-shirt/calendar designs and complete homechecks etc etc. I really enjoy completing the homechecks, in particular meeting any resident dogs.
 They are a great opportunity to meet new adopters and just talk about dogs!
 I would highly recommend to anyone who would like to help out.
 If you are a potential adopter in the North East there is a very good chance it will be me completing your homecheck, and for reference it is tea with milk and one sugar!